hardhats/vista-install-docs/New/SetUpHL7.rst

 port number you need to communicate to.
 For the purposes of this demonstration, I will initially set-up a ``netcat`` listener on my local machine on port 6661.
 That means that my new logical link will call 127.0.0.1 port 6661.
-I will call my link MEMPHIS.
+I will call my link ``MEMPHIS``.
 Logical links are not typically namespaced.
+A namespace is a place to place your code in M; and a numberspace is where you need to put your files and your new fields.
 To create a new logical link, go to EVE > HL7 Main Menu > Interface Developer Options > Link Edit [EL]

 .. raw:: html